Frequently asked questions about starting and running an LLC, or limited liability company.

 Under Nebraska law, an LLC name must contain the words "Limited Liability Company" or the abbreviations "LLC" or "L.L.C."

 Your LLC's name must be distinguishable from the names of other business entities already on file with the Nebraska Secretary of State.
-Names may be checked for availability by at the Nebraska Secretary of State business name database.
+Names may be checked for availability at the Nebraska Secretary of State business name database.

 You may reserve a name for 120 days by filing an Application for Reservation of Limited Liability Company Name with the Nebraska Secretary of State.
-The application must be filed by mail.
+The application must be filed by postal mail.
 The filing fee is $15.

 Every Nebraska LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be a Nebraska resident or business entity authorized to do business in Nebraska.
 The registered agent must have a physical street address in Nebraska.

-EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
-If you form a one-member LLC, you must obtain an EIN for it only if you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
-You may obtain an EIN by completing an online EIN application on the IRS website, see.
+If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
+If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
+You may obtain an EIN by completing an online EIN application on the IRS website.
 There is no filing fee.